 Some potential clients come to us with their new pillar/cluster model they’ve worked tirelessly on.
 And then we have to tell them it won’t work.

 Content marketing at scale is hard.
-Even publishing a few times a week means 100+ posts in the first year.
-And if you have an even more accelerated calendar you’ll be left with tons of content to dig through — leaving your first posts never to be read again.
+Even publishing a few times a week means 100+ posts in the first year — not to mention the effort of training your content marketing team to achieve this.
+And if you have an even more accelerated calendar, you’ll be left with tons of content to dig through.

 In short, a topic cluster is a content taxonomy method that uses a single page (the “pillar”) acting as the hub for many posts (the “clusters”) around it.
-Originally popularized by HubSpot, not only does it make it easy to organize an internal content calendar, but it has the added benefit of associating different high-level entities to your brand.
+Originally popularized by HubSpot, not only does it make it easy to organize an internal content calendar, but it also helps connect different high-value concepts to your brand and provide better context for crawlers.

 Some other SEO benefits include:

-- Potential to rank for higher value, higher volume keywords with a single pillar page populated with smaller clusters to show breadth to a certain topic.
+• Create potential to rank for higher value, higher volume keywords with a single pillar page populated with smaller SEO clusters to show breadth to a certain topic.

 I’ve been hearing a lot from clients about their own topic cluster model and how they’ve adapted it to their needs.
 This all sounds great!